Green building: Water efficiency

 Reducing water consumption and protecting water quality are key objectives in sustainable building.
 One critical issue of water consumption is that in many areas, the demands on the supplying aquifer exceed its ability to replenish itself.
 To the maximum extent feasible, facilities should increase their dependence on water that is collected, used, purified, and reused on-site.
 The protection and conservation of water throughout the life of a building may be accomplished by designing for dual plumbing that recycles water in toilet flushing or by using water for washing of the cars.
 Waste-water may be minimized by utilizing water conserving fixtures such as ultra-low flush toilets and low-flow shower heads.
 Bidets help eliminate the use of toilet paper, reducing sewer traffic and increasing possibilities of re-using water on-site.
 Point of use water treatment and heating improves both water quality and energy efficiency while reducing the amount of water in circulation.
 The use of non-sewage and greywater for on-site use such as site-irrigation will minimize demands on the local aquifer.

 Large commercial buildings with water and energy efficiency can qualify for an LEED Certification.
 Philadelphia's Comcast Center is the tallest building in Philadelphia.
-It's also one of the tallest buildings in the USA that is LEED Certified.
+It is also one of the tallest buildings in the USA that is LEED Certified.
 Their environmental engineering consists of a hybrid central chilled water system which cools floor-by-floor with steam instead of water.
 Burn's Mechanical set-up the entire renovation of the 58 story, 1.4 million square foot sky scraper.